eduNEXT/openedx-events-2-zapier/README.rst

 .. code-block::

   # Clone the repository
-  git clone git@github.com:edx/openedx-events-samples.git
+  git clone git@github.com:edx/openedx-events-2-zapier.git
-  cd openedx-events-samples
+  cd openedx-events-2-zapier

   # Set up a virtualenv using virtualenvwrapper with the same name as the repo and activate it
-  mkvirtualenv -p python3.8 openedx-events-samples
+  mkvirtualenv -p python3.8 openedx-events-2-zapier

 Every time you develop something in this repo